saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 ## 26. Complete Practical Flow

-The complete workflow covered in this module is:
+The complete workflow used in this module is:

 ```text
                     RTL Design